-Implement a simple iteration to compute sqrt(x)
+Implement a simple iteration to compute sqrt(x), and examine

 intermediate results.
 This example uses no extra code to export